 Late 2010, following the crisis period, the Ministry of Equality became the General Secretariat for Equality, attached to the Ministry of Health, Social Policy and Equality.
 After the administrative restructuring that took place in December 2011, and through Royal Decree 200/2012 of 23 January, which created the new State Secretariat for Social Services and Equality, to which the Institute of Women was attached.

 The Institute of Women has been participating and responsible for the drafting and follow-up of the Strategic Equal Opportunities Plans 2008-2011, 2014-2016 and 2018-2021 (in consultation process).

-Since June 2018, the Institute of Women and for Equal Opportunities, is attached to the Ministry of the Presidency, Parliamentary Relations and Equality through the State Secretariat for Equality and since January 2020 the Institute is attached to the Ministry of Equality, throught the State Secretariat for Equality and Against Gender-Based Violence.
+In June 2018, the Institute of Women and for Equal Opportunities, was attached to the Ministry of the Presidency, Parliamentary Relations and Equality through the State Secretariat for Equality and since January 2020 the Institute is attached to the Ministry of Equality, throught the State Secretariat for Equality and Against Gender-Based Violence.

 |Activities aimed at supporting vulnerable groups ( e.g. through trainings )|